AnsImran/semi-automated-analysis-of-nanohole-morphology-density/README.md

 ### Why semi-automatic?

-- AFM scans of droplet-etched nanoholes routinely contain drift, debris, and partial features that confuse fully automatic segmentation.
+- AFM scans of local droplet-etched nanoholes routinely contain drift, debris, and partial features - to name a few -that confuse fully automatic segmentation.
 Manual confirmation of center points and rim placement eliminates those failure modes.
 - The scripts still batch the heavy lifting: statistics update live as soon as you validate a hole, and aggregate metrics are ready for plotting without copy/paste gymnastics.
 - Compared to doing everything by hand in Gwyddion or similar software, this workflow has already cut our analysis time from weeks to **1-2 days** per growth campaign while delivering higher-confidence morphology readouts for quantum-dot design.